Shredmetal/video_frame_matcher/readme.md

 ## Threshold Settings Examples:

+I grabbed some cel scans and tested them on pokemon episodes:

 Setting a higher threshold will pick out slightly different things, this one was at threshold 15 and is wrong:

 ![threshold_15](https://github.com/user-attachments/assets/60ba1d5a-2d5c-4990-ac44-3ab1a75a13ec)